kingmingshrimp/penisgenerator/README.md

-destroys and then generates a new penis
+destroys and then generates your penis